kevinolega/callcentertrainingtips/assets/pages/upwork.md

 You'll need to up your writing skills to 9/10.

-I choose to work for a call center to save money, practice my skills, buy my computer and eventually get started.
+I chose to work for a call center to save money, practice my skills, buy my computer and eventually get started.

 {% include about.html %}